josdejong/mathjs/docs/datatypes/matrices.md

 A subset can be defined using an `Index`.
 An `Index` contains a single value or a set of values for each dimension of a matrix.
 An `Index` can be created using the function `index`.
+When getting a single value from a matrix, `subset` will return the value itself instead of a matrix containing just this value.

+The function `subset` normally returns a subset, but when getting or setting a single value in a matrix, the value itself is returned.

 Matrix indexes in math.js are zero-based, like most programming languages including JavaScript itself.
 Note that mathematical applications like Matlab and Octave work differently, as they use one-based indexes.

 ```js
 // create some matrices